-For the CB's first inspector, the CB's internal procedures apply.
+For the CB's first inspector, the CB's internal procedures apply c The auditor(s) must be able to identify themselves at the grower's request when carrying out their work.

 GLOBALG.A.P. online training, with the successful completion of one online test per revision period (once every 3 years).